SEIR-7-06/mern-album-app/README.md

-# MERN Lab - Song Collector
+# MERN Lab - Album Collector

 For this activity we're going to get a chance to practice taking all the concepts learned today and build out a full stack MERN application.
 You'll be using React on the frontend, and Express, Node, and Mongo DB on the backend.